Lachin-Khankendi road: Free movement of vehicles through protest area ensured | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-The eco-activists on Monday did not hamper the passage of 13 supply vehicles and 2 passenger cars of the Russian peacekeepers moving from Lachin towards Khankendi, as well as a supply vehicle towards Lachin.
+The eco-activists on Tuesday did not hamper the passage of 25 supply vehicles and 3 passenger cars of the Russian peacekeepers moving from Lachin towards Khankendi.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.